hansonmcoombs/training-basic_python/sphinx/source/index.rst

 Welcome to the Environmental Scientist's Introduction to Python Course
 =================================================

-This course is aimed at people who have no familiarity with the python programming language teach them to install python introduce them to the basics of raw python as well as familiarise them with several useful builtin packages.
+This course is aimed at people who have no familiarity with the python programming language.
+The goal is to teach them to install python, introduce them to the basics of raw python as well as familiarise them with several useful builtin packages.

 .. toctree::